The DOS Virtual Engagement Plan

 - A DOS case manager will contact the student of concern

-- A DOS case manager may schedule a meeting by phone or Zoom to discuss the concern
+- A DOS case manager may schedule a meeting in person or by phone/Zoom to discuss the concern

 - A DOS case manager will work with the student of concern to develop a plan of action